MisterE123/hill_noise/DOCS.md

-A noise algorithm by Bruce Hill, based of interfering sine waves, modified and adapted by MisterE with help from Luatic
+A noise algorithm by Bruce Hill, based of interfering sine waves, modified and adapted by MisterE

 The noise produces values solidly bewteen 0 and 1, with the maximum and minimum value influenced by the maximum size passed in `sizes`, a size of 1 producing the maximum value.